 Read our full PrivateVPN Review

 Lastly, we have VyprVPN – it’s a good option for Windows users, unless you want a VPN that supports torrenting.
-It has security credentials that rival the best of the best – AES-256 encryption, no leaking issues, a great location (Switzerland), and very strong features (e.g. one of the best kill switches on the market).
-The only issue is privacy and anonymity.
-The company behind VyprVPN, Golden Frog, make it perfectly clear that their tool collects some personal data.
-Additionally, the signup method and payment methods require you to use a credit card or other non-anonymous payment methods.
+It has security credentials that rival the best of the best – AES-256 encryption, no leaking issues, a great location (Switzerland), and very strong features (one of the best kill switches on the market).
+The only issue is and anonymity: the signup and payment methods require you to use a credit card or other non-anonymous payment methods.

 Here’s what else you can expect from VyprVPN:

-- Every important security protocol, including one of their own – Chameleon.
+- Every important security protocol, including one of their own – Chameleon

-- Chameleon makes VyprVPN one of the best for use in restricted countries – practically impossible to block!
+- Chameleon makes VyprVPN one of the best for use in restricted countries – practically impossible to block

 Cons: VyprVPN is a bit on the expensive side.
-The parent company, Golden Frog, may cancel your subscription if you get caught torrenting; not the best for geo-unblocking; somewhat expensive.
+The parent company, Golden Frog, may cancel your subscription if you get caught torrenting.
+It’s also not the best for geo-unblocking.

 Read our full VyprVPN Review